-The heart of our work is the Camden Core Model, our signature care management intervention.
-Following the principles of trauma-informed care and harm reduction, our goal is to empower patients with the skills and support they need to avoid preventable hospital use and improve their wellbeing.
+The heart of our work is the Camden Core Model, which is our signature care management intervention.
+Following the principles of trauma-informed care and harm reduction, our goal is to empower patients with the skills and support they need to improve their health and well-being.

 We use data to identify eligible patients, most often through our Camden Coalition Health Information Exchange, using criteria that measure considerable medical and social complexity.
 We then meet patients in-person, usually at the hospital bedside, to enroll them in the intervention.
 Once participants are enrolled, an interprofessional team of nurses, social workers, and community health workers visits them in the community, helps reconcile their medications, accompanies them to doctor’s visits, and links them to social and legal services.
 Our COACH practice guides our team in building authentic healing relationships that build patients’ self-efficacy.
 We work with each individual to create a customized care plan, centered on their own goals and wishes, that helps them realize their highest level of health and well-being.

 The Camden Core Model is not attached to one hospital or health system, since patients with complex needs often engage multiple systems.
 The model recognizes that much of what drives health takes place outside the four walls of medicine.
 Over the years, our intervention has evolved to spend as much time linking patients to social supports as well as to healthcare.